codeaucafe/docs/packages/dolt/content/reference/sql/server/configuration.md

 # cluster: {}
 ```

-For the examples in this article, I use a database named `config_blog` with a single table defined by:
+For the examples, I use a database named `config_blog` with a single table defined by:

 ```sql
 create table t (